Reducing unwanted fire signals

-- It ties up fire engines and personnel who could be attending real emergencies or carrying out vital training;
+- Ties up fire engines and personnel who could be attending real emergencies

-- It can cause disruption to businesses effecting efficiency, profitability and services;
+- Can cause disruption to businesses effecting efficiency, profitability and services

-- The fire risk assessment for your premises is up to date and reflects the conditions in your premises.
+- Ensure the fire risk assessment for your premises is up-to-date and reflects conditions in your premises

-- Your fire alarm and detection system has been properly designed, installed, and commissioned and that it is properly managed and maintained.
+- Ensure your system has been properly designed and installed, and is managed and maintained

 - Ensure you have people designated to take responsibility for managing and maintaining your system